 - As a director, you mustn’t accept any benefits from third parties.

 - You must declare an interest in any proposed transaction or arrangement with your company.

 The Memorandum of Association provides certain data.
 This document contains the details of a director’s rights, duties, and power, as authorised by the shareholders under the provisions of the Companies Act.

 - Maintain the business’s records is the responsibility of directors.
-In addition, they also need to know how long to retain business records.
+In addition, they’ll need to know how long to retain business records.
 What’s more, the business records also include the PSC (Person with Significant Control) register and your statutory records.
 Most importantly, when you run your own company, you must always keep business records up to date.
 A HM Revenue & Customs (HMRC) review of your business records could come up at any time, and if your documents are up to date, it’s good to be ready for this.

-- Keep correct accounting records for the business is another director duty.
+- Keeping correct accounting records for the business is another director duty.
 In turn, this means that you need to update your files regularly.
 Furthermore, it also means that you must ensure that you include all transactions and record them correctly.

 - Part of a directors’ responsibilities (UK) is to keep an eye on the financial position of the business.

 - Take sensible steps to minimise losses if the business faces financial issues is another one of the responsibilities of a director (UK).